mkitt/dotfiles/Readme.md

   user = YOUR_GITHUB_USERNAME
 ```

-Note: Any `*.local` files are git ignored.
-The install/uninstall script
+Note: Any `*.local` files are ignored by git.
+The `install`/`uninstall` script
 symlinks/removes a `gitconfig.local`.
 On my machine the dotfiles directory is
-stored in iCloud so it's just there for a convenience.
+stored in iCloud so it's just there as a convenience.

 ### GPG
 Install GPG Keychain for GPG signing to happen automatically.
 See [GPG